Effects of oxygen on the optical properties of phenyl-based scintillators during irradiation and recovery: Introduction

 Plastic scintillators consist of a substrate material that is typically doped with a primary fluor at a concentration of a few percent and a secondary fluor at a lower concentration.
 The substrate, which is usually either polystyrene (PS) or polyvinyltoluene (PVT), acts as the main receptacle for the ionizing particle's energy.
-This energy is then transferred to the primary dopant through the non-radiative F\"orster mechanism \cite{forster} for higher dopant concentrations ($\gtrsim1\%$) \cite{birks} or through radiative transfer for lower concentrations.
+This energy is then transferred to the primary dopant either through the non-radiative F\"orster mechanism \cite{forster} for higher dopant concentrations ($\gtrsim1\%$) \cite{birks} or through radiative transfer for lower concentrations.
 The primary dopant emits light of wavelengths that overlap with the secondary dopant absorption spectrum.
 The secondary dopant receives the energy from the primary through radiative transfer and then emits light in the visible part of the spectrum.

 One crucial aspect of detector design for HEP experiments is radiation tolerance.
 Ionizing radiation is capable of breaking the polymer molecules and creating radicals, which are molecules with one or more unpaired valence electrons.
-The radicals are known to strongly absorb light of shorter wavelengths and they tend to react easily with other radicals, in a process called crosslinking, or with the oxygen dissolved in the material, thus getting oxidized.
+The radicals are known to strongly absorb light of shorter wavelengths and they tend to react easily with other radicals, in a group of processes called radical recombination that includes radical crosslinking, or with the oxygen dissolved in the material, thus getting oxidized.
 Therefore, radiation damage can be defined as the collective effect of all those chemical processes on the scintillation mechanism and the attenuation length of the material under study.

 The collisions facilitated by particle accelerators are capable of creating high particle fluxes, with the regions closer to the interaction point and the endcaps being affected disproportionately.
 Modern experiments are routinely experiencing total absorbed doses $\sim1\,$MGy for vertex detectors \cite{Adam_2021} close to the interaction point, and $>1\,$kGy at the calorimeter endcaps, where plastic scintillator is often found.
 Endcap doses are accumulated at very low dose rates ranging between $10^{-3}$ and $1\,$Gy/h.
 Specifically, at CMS, during the $50\,$fb$^{-1}$ of integrated luminosity gathered at 13 TeV in 2017, the Hadronic Endcap (HE) tiles of HCAL received doses up to a few kGy \cite{Sirunyan_2020}.
 The High Luminosity (HL) era at the LHC is going to bring new challenges with respect to radiation tolerance.
 The anticipated high pileup of collisions are expected to increase further the expected total absorbed doses up to $\sim3\,$kGy for the plastic scintillator that is going to be installed at the CMS HGCAL~\cite{hgcaltdr}.